Syracuse Orange men's basketball: Syracuse and Connecticut rivalry

-The first game played between the two schools took place on January 27, 1956.
-But the rivalry peaked while both teams were members of the Big East Conference from 1979 to 2013.
+The first game played between the two schools took place on January 27, 1956, while the rivalry was at its height from 1979 to 2013 when both teams were members of the Big East Conference.
 The rivalry featured two Hall of Fame coaches, Jim Boeheim and Jim Calhoun.
-One of the highlights was the historic Big East tournament quarterfinal game in 2009.
-The game took place at Madison Square Garden in New York City where Syracuse won 127–117 in a game that went to six overtimes, ending at 1:22 AM.
+One of the highlights was the historic Big East tournament quarterfinal game in 2009, which took place at Madison Square Garden in New York City.
+Syracuse won 127–117 in a game that went to six overtimes, ending at 1:22 AM.

 Syracuse and Villanova rivalry

 Syracuse and Villanova rivalry — Both schools have strong basketball traditions and are former Big East rivals.
 The strength of the basketball rivalry is evidenced by the fact that Syracuse v.
 Villanova games have attracted some of the biggest college basketball crowds ever, breaking the NCAA on campus basketball attendance record twice, including one game with a crowd of 34,616 people in 2010.
 However, this rivalry has an uncertain future because of the schools' recent separation (Syracuse in the ACC, and Villanova in the new Big East).